The City of Mirrors: Plot

-Alicia finds Zero in New York City, but learns he is her infector, thus she cannot kill him.
+Alicia finds Zero in New York City, but learns he is her infector; thus, she cannot kill him.
 He befriends her and reveals he was originally Tim Fanning, who had a crush on Jonas Lear's girlfriend Liz during college.
-Later in life, when Jonas' science pulled him away from home in search of a cure for Liz's cancer, Liz and Tim had a brief tryst, though she turned down his request to stay with him.
+Later in life, when Jonas's science pulled him away from home in search of a cure for Liz's cancer, Liz and Tim had a brief tryst.
+Liz died from her cancer just before she and Fanning were to leave town to spend Liz's remaining days together.
 After Liz died, Tim eventually joined Jonas in his research to find a solution to humanity's challenge (resulting in Amy).
-The rest of his story is chronicled in the beginning of The Passage where Tim becomes the only one to survive infection, and thus becomes the first viral; Subject Zero.
+The rest of his story is chronicled in the beginning of The Passage: Tim is the only one of the Twelve to survive the initial infection and thus becomes the first viral (Subject Zero).
 He reveals how almost drowning was what reverted him to human form, but retains everything else bestowed on him by the virus.

 Michael has worked for twenty years to rebuild the ship.
 Peter is now President of Texas, but finds that the human colonies have been able to spread so far that this may be the last presidency.

-Alicia, having lived with Zero for a few years, learns of his plan to kill the remaining humans in his quest to destroy Amy.
+Alicia, having lived with Zero for 20 years, learns of his plan to kill the remaining humans in his quest to destroy Amy.
 Alicia leaves to warn her friends, while Zero sends his Many (infected virals) towards Texas in a plan to draw Amy out of hiding.